andyspecht/andyspecht.github.io/_posts/2017-09-09-what-nothing-is-like.md

 tags: [SQL, SQL Server, Oracle, Nulls]
 ---

 In everyone's SQL career there comes a time when you run a query and you get a bizarro result set.
 After some investigation, you discover that it's because of how you are using NULL in your where clause.
-NULL's still surprise me.
+NULLs still surprise me.
 I'm going to briefly touch on a bit of philosophy of what a NULL is and then give one example of where it can behave strangely in SQL.

 ### What _is_ a NULL?